 What I like about GENaustin: GENaustin is near and dear my heart.
 I remember what it was like to be a young girl just like it was yesterday.
 There are so many challenges EVERY moment of the day.
 GENaustin wants to take those challenges and help young girls through them before it is too late.
 How could someone not believe in an organization like this?

-Beth Donnan - 180 Program Assistant
+Beth Donnan - 180 Program Coordinator

-Experience: Beth is the 180 Program Assistant at GENaustin.
-She started off as a BSW intern with the 180 program and has since officially joined the team!
+Experience: Beth is the 180 Program Coordinator at GENaustin.
+She started as a BSW intern with the 180 program and has since officially joined the team!
 In her experience as an intern she was able to learn about a variety of issues facing girls today.
 She co-faciliatated several 180 groups and was able to complete a group on her own.
 Beth also learned about working with other organizations and was able to attend many meetings throughout the community.
-Beth was also able to be part of a ClubGEN at one of our middle schools.
+Beth was also able to be part of a clubGEN at one of our middle schools.
 She greatly enjoys being able to work directly with such incredible girls!
 When not working Beth enjoys reading, listening to music, going to the gym and exploring Austin with her friends.